Portrait of Rauf Aliev

-There are dozens, even hundreds of test automation frameworks available, and we developed our own.
-Why?
+There are dozens, even hundreds, of test automation frameworks available, and we developed our own.
 Why?
 Was it worth the effort?

-This article describes our needs and our solution, E2E CLI: the architecture of the API testing tool which has been used by our team for about 2 years.
-Back in 2020, it was developed by me from scratch over the course of a weekend — In other words, it is a very simple piece based on very simple ideas.
-That first version was supporting 80% of the functionality available today in the last version (and described below).
+This article describes our needs and our solution, E2E CLI: the architecture of the API testing tool that has been used by our team for about two years.
+Back in 2020, I developed it from scratch over the course of a weekend.
+In other words, it is a very simple piece based on very simple ideas.
+That first version supported 80% of the functionality available today in the latest version and described below.
 We don’t add features without good reason.

 We use this tool to end-to-end test all our services and integration flows.
 Whenever we make changes to a software system, we need to ensure that they do not break what was already working.

-To reach a wider audience, I found it beneficial to share key concepts hoping to get some feedback from the community and enhance the product.
+To reach a wider audience, I found it beneficial to share the key concepts, hoping to get some feedback from the community and enhance the product.

 Technically, the tool has nothing to do with SAP Commerce; it’s for testing.
 However, our entire team, which uses this tool daily, is focused mainly on SAP Commerce development.
 And the tool is tailored to be used with SAP Commerce.